sezen96/OnlineDataCollection/README.md

 In order to extract the coins within each category, you first need to understand how the data is layered (see docs\screenshots\).
 Extracting data on coins from a specific category requires an 'id'.
 This id is given after  extracting all the different categories listed on Coinmarketcap.
 With that said, first a function needs to be build to receive all categories uncluding their 'id'.
 Second, the id must be extracted and integrated in the function to extract cryptocurrencies within that category.
 Finally, the data needs to be parced and saved as a .csv.

 __4. Preprocessing__
-There was no need for preporessing.
+There was no need for preprocessing.
 All the data listed on Coinmarketcap and the data extracted did not contain any personal infromation which eliminated the need to anonymize the data.
 After going through the extracted data, no implausible observations have been made which eliminated the need to do so as well.

 __5. Uses__